Paginated queries¶

 Finally, the application will return, via the API handler, the list of entries included in the PaginatedList

-along with information about how to obtain the next or previous group of entries and the total number of records.
+along with information about how to obtain the next or previous group of entries and, optionally, the total number of records.

 This pagination information is generally returned in HTTP headers, although if you wish to return it in a data structure wrapper around the results, you can do that instead.